 As the infection progresses, the entire leaf will become yellow and will eventually die and fall off.
 This is a very contagious fungal disease and can spread rapidly to all the leaves on a plant.
 The lack of photosynthesis to drive cell formation means the root size is drastically diminished.
 Soon after all the leaves fall off the plant will die.

 Managing Radishes with Cercospora Leaf Spot

 Cercospora fungus lives in soil or discarded plant matter.
 It can survive thus over the winter.
-It may also survive in volunteer plants, certain weeds and wild cruciferous plants such as wild mustard.
-The fungus also affects other members of the Cruciform family such as cabbage, but can also infect watermelons, beets and many more vegetable crops.
+It may also survive in volunteer plants, certain weeds, and wild cruciferous plants such as wild mustard.
+The fungus also affects other members of the Cruciform family such as cabbage, but can infect watermelons, beets, and many more vegetable crops as well.

 The spores of the fungus form on leaves and survive as dropped foliage.
 Even once the leaves have composted, the soil can still harbor the fungus.
-Temperatures of 55 to 65 degrees Fahrenheit (13 to 18 C.) promote the growth of the spores.
+Temperatures of 55 to 65 degrees F. (13-18 C.) promote the growth of the spores.
 These are splashed onto plants during rain or irrigation.
 They may also be carried by wind or during cultivation.
 Good sanitation practices are crucial to radish Cercospora management.

 Cercospora leaf spots on radish can be controlled with cultural and sanitation methods.
 Several fungicides are also useful if used early in the disease cycle.
 One which is safe to use on edible crops is copper sulfate.